globus-gladier/gladier-xpcs/README.md

 ### Running The Reprocessing Flow

 You need to setup your deployment on Theta before you can run reprocessing.
-This includes setting up
+This includes setting up:

-* a 'login' and 'compute' funcx-endpoint on theta
+* 'login' and 'compute' funcC endpoints on theta
-* a 'processing' directory on theta you have read/write access to
+* a 'processing' directory on theta to which you have read/write access

 Make sure you are also in the XPCS Developers Globus group to access XPCS datasets which have already been published.

-To test a reprocessing flow, ensure Test run a reprocessing flow with the following:
+To test a reprocessing flow, run the following:

 ```
 cd scripts/